heroku/cowboyku/guide/ws_handlers.md

 Both sides of the socket can send data at any time asynchronously.

 Websocket is an IETF standard.
-Cowboy supports the standard and all the drafts that were previously implemented by browsers.
+Cowboyku supports the standard and all the drafts that were previously implemented by browsers.
 Websocket is implemented by most browsers today, although for backward compatibility reasons a solution like [Bullet](https://github.com/extend/bullet)